JanneMattila/azure-policy-evaluator/README.md

   Azure Policy Evaluator allows you to evaluate Azure Policy files against test files.
   You can use this to test your policies before deploying them to Azure.

-  The tool can be used in two ways:
+  The tool can be used in 3 different ways:

   1. Evaluate a single policy file against a single test file.
   2. Watch for policy changes in the folders and evaluate them against all test files in the sub-folders.
+  3. Run all tests from a folder.

   More information can be found here: https://github.com/JanneMattila/azure-policy-evaluator